neondatabase/website/content/docs/reference/glossary.md

 ### Storage

 Where data is recorded and stored.
 Neon storage consists of Pageserver which stores hot data and a cloud object store such as Amazon S3 that stores cold data for cost optimization and durability.

-### Technical Preview

-A preview of Neon during which users are able to try Neon's Free Tier.
-For more information, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).

 ### Token